Evaluation & Redesign · A/B Testing

 02

-Navigation & Data Reset Bug
+Navigation & Data-Reset Bug

-Switching between campus buildings reset the date to the current day, forcing users to repeatedly re-enter search criteria.
+Switching between campus buildings reset the date to the current day, forcing users to repeatedly re-enter their search criteria.

 03